University of Illinois Chicago

 UIC is an agent of change

-University of Illinois at Chicago is dedicated to creating an environment that allows you to achieve your full potential.
+University of Illinois Chicago is dedicated to creating an environment that allows you to achieve your full potential.
 We nurture curious minds ready to take risks and eager to work hard.
-If you’re willing to do your part, we’ll meet you more than half way with the support, tools, resources and information you need to thrive and succeed.
+If you’re willing to do your part, we’ll meet you more than halfway with the support, tools, resources and information you need to thrive and succeed.

-The Academic Computing and Communications Center provides innovative technology to enrich the academic experience at UIC.
-ACCC’s wide range of services feature technology support, tools and systems.
-Popular services include email, Web-based course sites, lecture capture, online file collaboration, video tutorials, training, computer labs, printing and wireless internet access.
+Technology Solutions (formerly the Academic Computing and Communications Center) provides innovative technology to enrich the academic experience at UIC with a wide range of services.
+Popular services include email, web-based course sites, lecture capture, online file collaboration, video tutorials, training, computer labs, printing and wireless internet access.

 Health and wellness

 As a UIC student, you have access to a wealth of resources to maintain a healthy body and mind.
-Students are required to be covered by major medical health insurance, so UIC offers the CampusCare Program Student Health Benefit Program.
+Students are required to be covered by major medical health insurance, so UIC offers the CampusCare, a student health benefit program.

 Campus Recreation has two exercise facilities where you can run, play racquetball, lift weights or scale a climbing wall.
 UIC’s Outdoor Field Complex offers 214,000 square feet of synthetic turf for outdoor sports.
 Another outdoor facility has three lighted tennis and three basketball courts.
 Students can also unwind and relax at the sauna or one of the campus pools.